lorenzo-costa/REC-ESBM/README.md

 ### Data
 The dataset is not stored in this repository due to its size.
 However:
 - A **script is provided** to preprocess and build the dataset from the raw files.
-- The raw Goodreads ratings data can be downloaded from [link to dataset].
+- The raw Goodreads ratings data can be downloaded from [this page](https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html) (called 'goodreads_interactions_dedup.json').
-- Preprocessing includes filtering, network construction, and transformation into the bipartite graph structure used in this study.

 ### Key Features
 - Bayesian nonparametric modeling of bipartite user-item networks.